lightspeedwp/lsx-banners/README.txt

 = Where can I get support? =
 For help with add-ons from LightSpeed, use our support package plan.
 = Your plugin doesn’t work =
 The problem is likely with your theme.
-This plugin only works with the [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/).
+This plugin only works with the [LSX Theme](https://lsx.lsdev.biz/).
-= Will the LSX Banners plugin work with my theme? = No; the LSX Banners plugin requires some styling and functionality only available for the [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/).
-You need to install the [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) for this extension to work properly.
+= Will the LSX Banners plugin work with my theme? = No. The LSX Banners plugin requires some styling and functionality only available for the [LSX Theme](https://lsx.lsdev.biz/).
+You need to install the LSX Theme for this extension to work properly.
-= Where can I report bugs or contribute to the project? = Bugs can be reported either in our support account or preferably on the LSX Banners [GitHub repository](https://github.com/lightspeeddevelopment/lsx-banners).
+= Where can I report bugs or contribute to the project? = Bugs can be reported either in our support account or preferably on the LSX Banners [GitHub repository](https://github.com/lightspeeddevelopment/lsx-banners/).
 = The LSX Banners plugin is awesome!
 Can I contribute? = Yes you can!
-Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/lsx-banners)  🙂 = What are the server requirements for running the LSX Theme and the LSX Banners plugin? = Your WordPress website needs to be running PHP version 7.0 or higher in order to make use of the LSX theme and related plugins.
+Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/lsx-banners/)  🙂 = What are the server requirements for running the LSX Theme and the LSX Banners plugin? = Your WordPress website needs to be running PHP version 7.0 or higher in order to make use of the LSX theme and related plugins.
 = I need custom functionality for this plugin.
 Can you build it? =